nikmat1996/Covid_India/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+#Covid India
+A webpage which shows the stats of covid cases in India, based on states as well as districs.

 ## Landing Page

 - lists out the total number of cases in each state of India